Killing of America Thayer: Legal proceedings

 Local police found Saborit wandering near Minnesota State Highway 101 and Shenandoah Parkway.
 They arrested him at The Landing historical village.
 He was roughly 1.5 miles away from the scene and three blocks away from the hotel he had been staying at; The Travelodge.
 He was charged with second-degree murder; his bail was set at $2.5 million.
 In an interview with the police, he admitted to killing Thayer with a machete.
 According to the Scott County court system, he was assigned a public defender at his request.
 His first court appearance was scheduled for August 9.
+On July 17, 2023, Saborit was acquitted of the killing by reason of mental illness.